openmrv/MRV/Modules_2/coded.md

 **Try it yourself**

 Before diving into the more complex usage of CODED, it is worth looking at the fractional image results from SMA on individual images.
 The following Javascript code can be used in Google Earth Engine.
 The full code for SMA can be found in the Open-MRV repo in the file 'CODED/Unmix'.
+You can also find more information on interpreting the layers created in this step in the complementary [YouTube Video Instruction](https://youtu.be/lOv88wkyEnY).

 First, load a Landsat 8 image for a study region in Colombia and add it to the map.
 The study area is defined as a feature collection  in the 'studyArea' variable.